 Assessing how well emails were received on other platforms.

-Gauging how mobile-friendly and effective the app's UX design was.
+Gauging how mobile-friendly and effective the app's design was.

 Toying with customization options, like color themes and swipe actions.